Here is my checklist of items and tips for What To Pack In Your Hospital Bag!

 - Paper work: Copy of insurance or any pre-registration hospital paperwork you may need.

 - Comfortable Footwear: Socks (my feet always get cold) and flats or flip-flops.
-Be smart about your footwear, your feet may be swollen and you yourself are still somewhat sore now isn’t the time for heels.
-You will eventually get to wear your favorite heels/wedges soon, promise!.
+Now isn’t the time for heels.
+Your feet may get swollen and you yourself are still somewhat sore.
+Be smart about your footwear!
+You will eventually get to wear your favorite heels/wedges soon, promise!

 - Going home outfit: pick something comfortable, but different from your hospital stay.
 Finally, you are out of a bed and starting to feel human again.